zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

     sudo usermod -a -G docker $USER
     ```

-3. After running the command, you will need **completely log out of the Lab VM** and log back in (if in doubt, reboot).
+3. After running the command, reboot the Lab VM using the following command at the bash shell:

+    ```bash
+    sudo reboot
+    ```

+4. Log back in using the same credentials:

+    - **Username:** demouser
+    - **Password:** Password.1!!

-4. After logging back in, run the following command to test that the demouser account has proper permissions:
+5. After logging back in, relaunch the bash shell and run the following command to test that the demouser account has proper permissions:

     ```bash
     docker run hello-world